Hate crimes are any crimes that are targeted at a person because of hostility or prejudice towards that person's:

 You can contact them on tel 999 (emergencies) or 101 (non -emergencies).
 You can speak in confidence.
 You do not have to give your personal details, but please be aware the investigation and ability to prosecute the offender(s) is severely limited if the police cannot contact you.

 Alternatively you can download a self-reporting form and send this to your local police force.
-The forms, including an Easy Read version, can be found on True Vision's 'Report a hate crime' page.
+The forms, including an Easy Read version, can be found on True Vision's 'Self reporting form' page.

 Third party reporting centres